 In 2021, the U.S. Mint honored the series' 100th anniversary by releasing new Peace silver dollars.
 Unlike the classic 90% silver issues, the new 2021 Peace dollars were struck in 99.9% pure silver.

 The Peace Dollar’s Design & More

-The US Mint had many émigré designers throughout its existence.
-But none captured hearts in quite the way medalist Anthony de Francisci did with his choice of a model for the modern make over he gave Liberty on the obverse of the Peace Dollar.
+The U.S. Mint has had many émigré designers throughout its existence.
+But none captured hearts quite like medalist and newlywed Anthony de Francisci, who modeled his Peace dollar's portrait of Liberty after his wife.

 The Peace dollar also carries significance in the commissioning ceremonies of each branch of the U.S. armed services, a revered tradition dating back to the 19th century.

 To learn more about the Peace silver dollar, its historical significance and its unique minting story, visit our Learn Center.